3letas/Seminar_Topic/Introduction.md

 ### Define personality prediction using the Big Five Personality Framework.

+Personality prediction is the scientific process of using data to predict a person's personality traits.
+It has been used across various domains including human resources, marketing, mental health, and business intelligence to mention a few.
+Several machine learning algorithms have been employed extensively with the Big Five model on social media data to predict personality.(discuss the)

 ### Discuss the role of social media data in understanding human behavior.